prestonconnors/exercise_routine_video_editor/README.md

 - **Centralized Styling:** All visual elements (colors, fonts, sizes, positions) are controlled in a single `config.yaml` file.
 - **Routine-Based Editing:** Video structure is defined in a simple `routine.yaml` file, listing exercises and their durations.
 - **Automated Asset Generation:** A script (`create_progress_ring.py`) automatically generates high-quality, reusable animated timer assets.
-- **Professional Color & Finishing Pipeline:**
+- **Professional 10-Bit HDR Workflow:**
+  - **Dynamic Bit Depth:** Automatically detects the bit depth of your source footage and processes the entire pipeline in 10-bit to preserve color fidelity.
+  - **Configurable Output:** Choose to render your final video in 8-bit (SDR) or 10-bit (HDR) via the config file.
-  - **Color Grading:** Automatically applies a specified `.cube` LUT with a color-accurate filter chain for V-Log to Rec.709 conversion.
+  - **Color Grading:** Applies a specified `.cube` LUT with a color-accurate filter chain for V-Log to Rec.709 conversion.
-  - **Finishing Filters:** Apply optional, configurable denoising (with CPU or OpenCL GPU backends) and sharpening for a final professional polish.
+  - **Finishing Filters:** Apply optional, configurable denoising and sharpening for a final professional polish.
+- **GPU-First Architecture:** The pipeline is optimized to perform as much work as possible on the GPU (decoding, scaling, denoising, encoding) for maximum performance.
 - **Advanced Encoder Tuning:** Fine-tune NVENC settings like lookahead, AQ, and multipass directly from the config for maximum output quality.
-- **GPU-First Architecture:** The pipeline is optimized to perform as much work as possible on the GPU (decoding, scaling, denoising, encoding) for maximum performance.
-- **Configurable Audio Processing:** Automatically convert mono microphone tracks to stereo.
-- **Flexible Overlay Positioning:** Place overlays anywhere using FFmpeg's positioning expressions in the config file.
-- **Configurable Framing:** Choose to either `crop` a center-cut from your source video (preserving aspect ratio) or `scale` it to fit.
-- **Automatic Title Casing:** Exercise names are automatically converted to Title Case.
 - **Powerful Rendering Options:**
   - **Test Mode:** Generate a fast, low-quality preview with the `--test` flag.
   - **Verbose Mode:** See the full FFmpeg command and its live output with the `--verbose` flag.